 - Measuring and communicating progress through public annual reporting.

 - Co-designing and implementing pioneer and collaborative projects across the country.

 - Sharing knowledge, experiences, and learnings with national, regional, and global experts within the Plastics Pact Network.

 Become a Member or Supporter

-To become a Member or Supporter of the Kenya Plastics Pact, download the relevant form below, and send the completed form to email@example.com.
+To become a Member of the Kenya Plastics Pact, please email email@example.com

 Early access to research and innovation and benefit from collaborative working groups and projects that directly benefit your business.